Julius Jr.

 Julius Jr. is an animated preschool children's television series based on the characters of the Paul Frank brand.
-Co-produced by American company Saban Brands and Canadian company Brain Power Studio, the show aired on Family Channel and Family Jr. on May 12, 2015 in Canada and the Nick Jr. Channel in the United States.
+Produced by American company Saban Brands, with animation services provided by Canadian company Brain Power Studio, the show aired on the Nick Jr. Channel in the United States.
 The show debuted on September 29, 2013, with its second season premiering on November 3, 2014.
-The show’s last episode aired on August 9, 2015, when it was taken off the air.
+The show’s last episode aired on August 9, 2015, when the TV series was taken off the air.
 In 2019, all online content regarding the show was removed from Nick Jr.'s website as well.
-The show features Elizabeth Daily as the voice of Julius.
+The show features E.G. Daily as the voice of Julius.

 Premise

-The series centers around Julius Jr., a young sock monkey with a penchant for invention.
+The series centers around Julius Jr., a young monkey with a penchant for invention.
 Together with his friends, Worry Bear, Sheree, Clancy, and Ping, they build a playhouse out of a simple cardboard box.
 But when they walk inside, to their surprise and delight, they discover that ordinary objects magically come to life and amazing adventures are just a door away in a magical hall.

 At the end of each episode, an original song is featured.
 The song shows highlights from the shown episode.
 Most known songs are "Hey Hey Hey", "Come on, Come On", "Honesty (For You and Me)", "Stronger and Braver", "Big Dance Party", and more.

 The Hall of Doors leads the cast to: